lf-edge/eve/docs/BUILD.md

     3. Populates each partition with its appropriate contents:
         * `efi`: contents of `/EFI/BOOT/` from `/parts/rootfs.img`
         * `imga`: contents of `/parts/rootfs.img`
-        * `conf_win`: contents of `/parts/config.img`. `conf_win` is different from `conf` only in the partition type.
-This is required so that this partition can be mounted on MacOS and Windows machines for users to add/change configuration on the fly.
+        * `conf_win`: contents of `/parts/config.img` as partition type `EBD0A0A2-B9E5-4433-87C0-68B6B72699C7`, or Windows Data partition.
+Other than the partition type, `conf_win` is idential to `conf`.
+This is required so that this partition can be mounted on MacOS and Windows machines for users to add/change configuration on an installer image in between installs.
         * `persist`: contents of `/parts/persist.img` if it exists, else empty
     4. Populates the embedded boot partition with the grub `*.EFI` binary and `grub.cfg` file
     5. Validates the image.

-Note that once you flash installer.raw on the USB drive (or any other medium) you will then get an ability to update configuration on the fly via mounting conf_win partition.
+Note that once you flash `installer.raw` on the installer media, such as USB drive or SD card, since the `conf_win` partition is a Windows Data partition, most operating systems will recognize it and allow you to mount it.
+This allows you to update configuration on the the installer media between installs.

 ## Generating yml